Phoneography Guide: How to Shoot a Wedding on Your Phone!

 Lastly, remember that the environment is that additional subject in your frame.
 Pose your couple based on what’s around you.
 They could be leaning against a tree, looking over a balcony or sitting on some steps.

 Since that’s the case, don’t be afraid of motion blur.
 You can still capture the mood, and the blur may make your photos look more like film, which is always cool.

 If you are at an indoor location, I recommend leaving one of your phones plugged in a safe place, and then you can swap phones once your current one is almost out of battery.

-If you don’t have an extra phone on you, keep a portable backup charger (I used the Mophie) with you for when you need to recharge your phone.
+If you don’t have an extra phone on you, keep a portable backup charger (or keep your phone in a Power Wallet) with you for when you need to recharge your phone.
 Remember to start charging your phone before it’s too late as it will take a bit of time to charge back up.

 If you have any downtime during the wedding (say the couple is going to freshen up and grab some drinks), use that time to charge up.

 Even More Tips & Inspiration